Welcome to SawSharp

 Your source for handsaw sharpening & restoration, online reference tools, and training seminars.

 I’m Mark Harrell, founder of Bad Axe Tool Works.
-Through this website, you may sign up for one of my weekend or five-day intensive sharpening seminars, where I will personally help you put into practice everything I know from my past fifteen years spent as a saw doc, while producing and building the entire lineup of Bad Axe saws.
+Through this website, you may sign up for one of my weekend or five-day intensive sharpening seminars, where I will personally help you put into practice everything I know from my past fifteen years working as a saw doc, while producing and building the entire lineup of Bad Axe saws.
 There's a bit more about who I am just a little further below.

 Here you will find everything you need to take control of your nest of saws:

-- Weeklong or weekend intensive sharpening seminars
+- Weeklong intensive sharpening seminars

 - In-house restoration sharpening or restoration services